webapplica/labrms/README.md

 # Laboratory Resource Management System

-LaRMS is a Resource Management System made specifically for the Laboratory Operations Office of the developers current company.
-It includes the following subsystems:
+LaRMS is a Resource Management System made specifically for the Laboratory Operations Office of CCIS.
+It includes the following sub systems:

-  - Inventory
+  - Inventory Management
-  - Ticketing
+  - Ticketing Monitoring
   - Reservation

 # Current Features